Personal Info and Other Projects

 published as Light and Shadow (link

-component of that project examines how the tribal
+component of that project examined how the tribal

 peoples of the northern Albanian mountains maintained their autonomy